Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Extended composition scheme

-is satisfied and consequently the moment sequence $(\mu_s)_{s\in\N}$ characterizes a unique distribution.
-Thus, by the Fr\'echet--Shohat Theorem~\cite{FrSh1931}, we obtain weak convergence of the normalized random variable $\frac{X_n}{\kappa\cdot n^{\lambda_H}}$ to a random variable $X$ with moment sequence $(\mu_s)_{s\in\N}$.
+consequently, the moment sequence $(\mu_s)_{s\in\N}$ characterizes a unique distribution.
+Now, the Fr\'echet--Shohat theorem (see their original article~\cite{FrSh1931} or the book by Loève~\cite[Sec.~11.4]{Loeve1977}) states that if $\E[Y_n^r] \rightarrow \E[Y^r]$ for all $r\in \N$, where $Y$ is uniquely characterized by its moments, then $Y_n$ converges to $Y$ in distribution.
+In our case, this implies the convergence in distribution of the random variable $\frac{X_n}{\kappa\cdot n^{\lambda_H}}$ to a random variable $X$ with moment sequence $(\mu_s)_{s\in\N}$.